AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 dataTable.addData(data);
 ```

-**3. Mapping Data & Creating Series.** Finally, call {api:anychart.data.Table#mapAs}mapAs(){api} to [map](#mapping) the table – link the names of data fields required by the type of series you are going to create to the numbers of columns or names of fields in your data.
-Then pass the mapping, which is defined as an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}, to the series constructor.
+**3. Mapping Data & Creating Series.** Finally, call {api:anychart.data.Table#mapAs}mapAs(){api} to [map](#mapping) the table – link the names of data fields required by the type of series you are going to create to the indexes of columns or names of fields in your data.

 ```
 var mapping = dataTable.mapAs({open: 1, high: 2, low: 3, close: 4});